deephacks/vals/readme.md

   String getValue2();
 }

-// generates NullPointerException("value2 is null.")
+// throws a new NullPointerException("value2 is null.") new ExampleBuilder().build();
-new ExampleBuilder().build();

 // ok, since value1 is nullable
 Example e = new ExampleBuilder().value2("value").build();

-// use java.util.Optional to access
-Optional<String> nullable = Optional.ofNullable(e.getValue1());
+// use java.util.Optional to access nullable values Optional<String> nullable = Optional.ofNullable(e.getValue1());
 ```